Clearwater Wrongful Death Lawyer

 How Do I Know if I Have a Wrongful Death Case?

 You might not have been present when your loved one was hurt.
 You didn’t see the accident.
 Some spouses, parents, and other survivors never even get the chance to speak with their loved one to hear their side of the story.
 It’s understandable that you might not know whether you have a case.

-Our experienced personal injury attorneys have over six decades of collective experience handling these types of claims.
+Our experienced Clearwater wrongful death attorneys have over six decades of collective experience handling these types of claims.
 We’ll conduct a comprehensive investigation to find out what happened to cause your loved one’s accident.
 That might include:

 - Obtaining video surveillance footage

 - Subpoenaing phone records, safety reports, and other documentation

 - Interviewing witnesses

 - And more